negativekelvin/memcrash-esp32/README.md

 Our advertisment block:

-- please take a look at www.lowjs.org for Node.JS on ESP32:
+- Please take a look at www.lowjs.org for Node.JS on ESP32:
   scalable, feature rich programming of microcontrollers done easily

-- please take a look at www.neonious.com for a great microcontroller board with Ethernet and Wifi wifi an integrated IDE + debugger on board and more!
+- Please take a look at www.neonious.com for a great microcontroller board with Ethernet and Wifi wifi an integrated IDE + debugger on board and more!

-- please take a look at our blog www.neonious-basics.com for interesting news and blog posts which educate you about electronics
+- Please take a look at our blog www.neonious-basics.com for interesting news and blog posts which educate you about electronics

 ********************************************************************************